 How do you avoid these miscreants?
 First, be wary of potential matches that include only one or two photos of an individual who looks like an Olympic athlete or movie star, usually accompanied by an incomplete written profile.
 Other telltale indicators include those asking to bypass the dating service’s guided communication process, if it has one, or wanting to communicate via an outside email address or messaging service.
 Another ploy is claiming to be from the U.S. and currently traveling, living or working abroad, including deployed military personnel.
 References to “destiny” or “fate” bringing you together, claims of being recently widowed, requests for your address under the pretense of sending flowers or gifts, and emails containing links to questionable websites should all raise red flags.

-Finally, in keeping with sound fiscal judgement, make yourself an unwavering promise to never give out financial information of any kind to someone you don’t know.
+Finally, in keeping with sound fiscal judgment, make yourself an unwavering promise to never give out financial information of any kind to someone you don’t know.
 Keep bank information, credit card numbers and your social security number to yourself.
 Never divulge usernames or passwords, either.
 Always remain in complete control of your personal information, as well as your online dating experience.
 In the early stages of a relationship, anonymity is your best friend.

 Beware Emotional Piranhas

 Of course, safety extends beyond financial scams.
-Fake personas not only allow married men and women to haunt online dating sites seeking a fling or an affair, but players, too.
+Fake personas not only allow married men and women to haunt online dating sites seeking a fling or an affair but players, too.
 These lowlifes toy with people’s thoughts and emotions while exploiting their vulnerability to get what they want.
 It usually amounts to a desire to exert power over another person, put someone else down to make themselves look better, seek a sexual outlet or some other self-serving purpose.
 Emotional piranhas promise everything and deliver nothing except for heartache, leaving you the worse for having allowed them into your life.

 So, watch carefully for clues that you may be dealing with an untrustworthy individual.
 In addition to the cautions I mentioned above with regard to financial safety, keep a lookout for anyone who appears more interested in themselves than you.
 Be wary of those who only want to email or text, but not meet face-to-face.
 Or conversely, anybody who wants to move immediately to an in-person rendezvous.
 Also, beware of those who make grandiose promises, anyone who has been active on a dating site for an extremely long period of time (possibly years) and any individual who brings up inappropriate matters or wants to discuss sex with you before you’ve even met for a first date.